Effective December 31, 2016 Peter J. Lingard has retired from the practice of law.

 As a former federal public servant, she has experience in various departments such as Transport Canada, Fisheries and Oceans, and Public Safety.

 Paula joined Martens Lingard LLP in 2008 after working as in-house counsel at two child protection agencies.
-Paula practises exclusively family law, including custody and access, divorce and separation, equalization of complex property issues, Family Responsibility Office matters, and child protection.
+Paula practises family law (including custody and access, divorce and separation, equalization of complex property issues, Family Responsibility Office matters, and child protection) and estates litigation.

-Possessing a keen interest in her family law practice, Paula is careful to ensure her files receive the attention and expertise required to conclude them in a satisfactory manner, whether through negotiation and agreement, or by thorough preparation and very accomplished representation before the court.
+Paula is keen to ensure her files receive the attention and expertise required to conclude them in a satisfactory manner, whether through negotiation and agreement, or by thorough preparation and very accomplished representation before the court.

 Paula enjoys her participation in the Family Law Group.
 Her interests include a passion for fine cuisine, cycling and travel.